lQUBEXl/Gamezoid-Consumer-SSD-Buying-Guide/README.md

 `GAMEZOID HERE`

-`ESTIMATED "SHOULD BE" PRICES ARE IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS BELOW guide instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE`
+`ESTIMATED "SHOULD BE" PRICES ARE IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS BELOW guide instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, DRIVES ARE IN NO PARTICULAR ORDER`

 `IF YOU ARE NOT FOLLOWING THESE INSTSTRUCTIONS YOU ARE NOT USING THE GUIDE PROPERLY!` `DRIVES ARE 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!`